2026

 Increases the targets for energy storage capacity that Appalachian Power and Dominion Energy Virginia are required to petition the State Corporation Commission (the Commission) for approval to construct, acquire, or procure ...

-Rip Sullivan (D) Sub
+Rip Sullivan (D) Reported

 climate HB 897 Support Retail sales and use tax; exemption for data centers. more...